Benjamin Disraeli: Congress of Berlin

-The Russians pushed through Ottoman territory and by December 1877 had captured the strategic Bulgarian town of Plevna; their march on Constantinople seemed inevitable.
+The Russians pushed through Ottoman territory and by December 1877 had captured the strategic Bulgarian town of Plevna.
 The war divided the British, but the Russian success caused some to forget the atrocities and call for intervention on the Turkish side.
 Others hoped for further Russian successes.
-The fall of Plevna was a major story for weeks in the newspapers, and Disraeli's warnings that Russia was a threat to British interests in the eastern Mediterranean were deemed prophetic.
-The jingoistic attitude of many Britons increased Disraeli's political support, and the Queen acted to help him as well, showing her favour by visiting him at Hughenden—the first time she had visited the country home of her Prime Minister since the Melbourne ministry.
+The fall of Plevna was a major story for weeks, and Disraeli's warnings that Russia was a threat to British interests in the eastern Mediterranean were deemed prophetic.
+The jingoistic attitude of many Britons increased Disraeli's political support, and the Queen showed her favour by visiting him at Hughenden—the first time she had visited the country home of her prime minister since the Melbourne ministry.
 At the end of January 1878, the Ottoman Sultan appealed to Britain to save Constantinople.
 Amid war fever in Britain, the government asked Parliament to vote £6,000,000 to prepare the Army and Navy for war.
 Gladstone opposed the measure, but less than half his party voted with him.
 Popular opinion was with Disraeli, though some thought him too soft for not immediately declaring war on Russia.

-With the Russians close to Constantinople, the Turks yielded and in March 1878, signed the Treaty of San Stefano, conceding a Bulgarian state which would cover a large part of the Balkans.
+With the Russians close to Constantinople, the Turks yielded and in March 1878, signed the Treaty of San Stefano, conceding a Bulgarian state covering a large part of the Balkans.
 It would be initially Russian-occupied and many feared that it would give them a client state close to Constantinople.
 Other Ottoman possessions in Europe would become independent; additional territory was to be ceded directly to Russia.
 This was unacceptable to the British, who protested, hoping to get the Russians to agree to attend an international conference which German Chancellor Bismarck proposed to hold at Berlin.
 The cabinet discussed Disraeli's proposal to position Indian troops at Malta for possible transit to the Balkans and call out reserves.
 Derby resigned in protest, and Disraeli appointed Salisbury as Foreign Secretary.
 Amid British preparations for war, the Russians and Turks agreed to discussions at Berlin.